Large-scale first principles configuration interaction calculations of optical absorption in aluminum clusters: Results and Discussion

-If we compare this spectrum with the one obtained from time-dependent local density approximation (TDLDA) method \cite{kanhere_prb_optical_al}, we get a fair agreement - although there is disagreement with respect to the intensity and number of peaks.
+Our spectrum differs from the one obtained with the time-dependent local density approximation (TDLDA) method \cite{kanhere_prb_optical_al} in both the intensity and the number of peaks.
+However, we agree with TDLDA\cite{kanhere_prb_optical_al} in predicting two major peaks at 5 eV (IV$_{\parallel}$) and 8 eV (VIII$_{\perp}$).
 Unlike our calculations, the number of peaks is much more in TDLDA results and the spectrum is almost continuous.
-Two major peaks at 5 eV and 8 eV are in complete agreement with the previously reported results of Deshpande \emph{et al}. \cite{kanhere_prb_optical_al}.
-Minor peaks at 3.2 eV and 6.3 eV are also observed in the TDLDA spectrum of dimer.
-The latter one is, contrary to TDLDA spectrum, found to be a small peak in our calculations.
+Peaks located in our calculations at 3.2 eV (II$_{\parallel}$) and 6.3 eV (V$_{\perp}$) are also observed in the TDLDA spectrum of the dimer,\cite{kanhere_prb_optical_al} except for the fact that in our calculations both the peaks are relatively minor, while the TDLDA calculation predicts the 6.3 eV peak to be fairly intense.

-\subsubsection{Al$_{3}$}
+\subsubsection{Al$_3$}

 Among the possible isomers of aluminum cluster Al$_{3}$, the equilateral triangular isomer is found to be the most stable.
 We have considered three isomers of Al$_{3}$, namely, equilateral triangle, isosceles triangle, and a linear chain.
 The most stable isomer has $D{}_{3h}$ point group symmetry, and $^{2}A_{1}^{'}$ electronic state.
-The optimized bond length 2.57 $\textrm{\AA}$, is in good agreement with reported theoretical values 2.61 $\textrm{\AA}$ \cite{rao_jena_ele_struct_al}, 2.62 $\textrm{\AA}$ \cite{upton_elec_struct_small_al}, 2.56 $\textrm{\AA}$ \cite{martinez_all_vs_core}, and 2.52 $\textrm{\AA}$ \cite{sachdev_dft_al_small,truhler_theory_validation_jpcb}.
+The optimized bond length 2.57 $\textrm{\AA}$, is in good agreement with reported theoretical values 2.61 $\textrm{\AA}$ \cite{rao_jena_ele_struct_al}, 2.62 $\textrm{\AA}$ \cite{upton_elec_struct_small_al}, 2.56 $\textrm{\AA}$ \cite{martinez_all_vs_core}, 2.54 $\textrm{\AA}$ \cite{low-lying-al3-baeck-jcp} and 2.52 $\textrm{\AA}$ \cite{sachdev_dft_al_small,truhler_theory_validation_jpcb}.
 The doublet ground state is also confirmed with the results of magnetic deflection experiments \cite{cox-al3-experiment}.

-The next isomer, which lies 0.83 eV high in energy, is isosceles triangular isomer.
+The next isomer, which lies 0.83 eV higher in energy, is the isosceles triangular isomer.
 The optimized geometry has 2.59 $\textrm{\AA}$, 2.59 $\textrm{\AA}$ and 2.99 $\textrm{\AA}$ as sides of triangle, with a quartet ground state ($^{4}A_{2}$).
 Our results are in agreement with other theoretical results \cite{upton_elec_struct_small_al,martinez_all_vs_core,jones_simul_anneal_al}.

 Linear Al$_{3}$ isomer again with quartet multiplicity is the next low-lying isomer.
 The optimized bond length is 2.62 $\textrm{\AA}$.
 This is in good agreement with few available reports \cite{martinez_all_vs_core,jones_simul_anneal_al,sachdev_dft_al_small}.